Azure/IoT-Pi-Day/Setting up the Laptop/README.md

 - Click on **Mac Build** to download **node-v11.9.0.pkg**.

 ## Download the Repo
-Workshop to build out a real-life IoT scenario by capturing IoT data and ingesting it into the Azure Cloud.
+The **Azure IoTPiDay Workshop** is setup to build out a real-life IoT scenario by capturing IoT data and ingesting it into the Azure Cloud.

 **Windows**
 - Open up a **Command Prompt** as an **Administrator**.